 ABOUT

 Dr. Harrington is a former Assistant Professor of Social Work at Marymount University in Arlington; Adjunct Associate Professor at The Chicago School of Professional Psychology, Washington, DC; and Adjunct Instructor for the Rutgers University Master of Social Work Online Program.
+She has taught courses focused on, grief, trauma, chronic illness and disabilities as well as foundations of social work.
 In addition to her clinical and teaching work, she develops and conducts professional education trainings and facilitates a range of support programs.

 Dr. Harrington is the creator and lead editor of the groundbreaking textbook Superhero Grief: The Transformative Power of Loss, published by Routledge (2021) and co-edited with Robert A. Neimeyer, PhD.
+The second book in the series Superhero Grief and the Multiverse of Loss: Case Studies and Considerations in Non-Death Loss is due out in the Fall 2026.
 She has authored numerous book chapters and journal articles centered on grief, loss, and adaptation.

 EDUCATION University of Pennsylvania School of Social Policy & Practice (DSW); University of Maryland Global Campus (MBA); Adelphi University (MSW); The Catholic University of America (BA).